kjac/FormEditor/Tutorials/RatingsPartTwo.md

 ![Custom rating field](img/RatingsPartTwo/review form property.png)

-A custom field can be [created](../Docs/extend_field.md) in two ways: The simple and the advanced.
+A custom field can be [created](../Docs/extend_field.md) in two ways: The simple (by configuration) and the advanced (by code).
 In the following we'll go through both ways.
 As we do, keep in mind that we're rendering for synchronous form postback, as this will be reflected in the partial views.

+If you're not interrested in the simple way of creating fields, [click here](#the-advanced-way-by-code-visual-studio-required) to skip to the advanced way.

-## The simple way (a.k.a.
-Visual Studio not required)
+## The simple way (by configuration, Visual Studio not required)
 All fields have a *type*, which is key to how Form Editor works with the different fields.
 Our custom field will have the type *my.rating.simple*.
 As we move through the implementation of the field, notice how we use the field type for naming the field assets.

 ### Step 1: Register the field